Paris in World War II: German invasion

 The French defense plan was purely passive, waiting for the Germans to attack.
-After eight months of relative calm (known as the Phoney War, La drôle de guerre) on the Western Front, the Germans struck France on May 10, 1940, bypassing the Maginot Line and slipping through the Ardennes.
-By May 15, German panzer divisions were only 35 kilometers from Laon, in the rear of the French and British armies, racing toward the English Channel.
-On May 28, the British realized the battle was lost and began withdrawing their soldiers from the beaches of Dunkerque.
+After eight months of relative calm (known as the Phoney War, La drôle de guerre) on the Western Front, the Germans struck France on 10 May 1940, bypassing the Maginot Line and slipping through the Ardennes.
+By 15 May, German panzer divisions were only 35 kilometers from Laon, in the rear of the French and British armies, racing toward the English Channel.
+On 28 May, the British realized the battle was lost and began withdrawing their soldiers from the beaches of Dunkerque.
 Paris was soon flooded with refugees from the battle zone.
-On June 3, the Germans bombed Paris and its suburbs for the first time, targeting in particular the Citroën automobile factory.
-254 persons were killed, including 195 civilians.
+On 3 June, the Germans bombed Paris and its suburbs for the first time, targeting in particular the Citroën automobile factory.
+254 people were killed, including 195 civilians.

 French Prime Minister Paul Reynaud dismissed his supreme military commander, Maurice Gamelin, and replaced him with the 73-year-old Maxime Weygand.
-He also named the 84-year-old Philippe Pétain, a hero of the First World War, as deputy prime minister.
+He also named the 84-year-old Philippe Pétain, a hero of World War I, as deputy prime minister.
 Neither Weygand nor Pétain felt the Germans could be defeated, and they began looking for a way out of the war.

 Evacuation

-On June 8, the sound of distant artillery fire could be heard in the capital.
+On 8 June, the sound of distant artillery fire could be heard in the capital.
 Trains filled with refugees departed Gare d'Austerlitz with no announced destination.
 On 10 June, the French government fled Paris, first to Tours and then to Bordeaux.
 Thousands of Parisians followed their example, filling the roads out of the city with automobiles, tourist buses, trucks, wagons, carts, bicycles, and on foot.
-The slow-moving river of refugees took ten hours to cover thirty kilometers.
+The slow-moving river of refugees took ten hours to cover 30 kilometers.
 Within a few days, the wealthier arrondissements of the city were nearly deserted, and the population of the working-class 14th arrondissement dropped from 178,000 to 49,000.